Data & Consulting Services

 · Disseminating results to stakeholders and the community at large

-For more information or to engage the HCSEF for a Needs Assessment or Community Health Improvement Plan project, please contact Celine Ginsburg, email@example.com or 561-844-4220 x 2800.
+For more information or to engage the HCSEF for a Needs Assessment or Community Health Improvement Plan project, please contact Andrea Stephenson-Royster, firstname.lastname@example.org or 561-844-4220.

 Training, Professional Development, and Seminar Planning

 The Health Council of Southeast Florida offers a wide variety of educational seminars and training opportunities to health professionals, hospitals, not-for-profit community-based organizations.
-Please contact Celine Ginsburg, firstname.lastname@example.org or 561-844-4220 x 2800 for more information.
+Please contact Tiffany Parrish, email@example.com or 561-844-4220 ext.
+1500 for more information.

 The Health Council of Southeast Florida, as mandated by the state, monitors and evaluates the adequacy, appropriateness, and effectiveness of local, state, federal and private funds distributed to meet the needs of the medically indigent and other underserved population groups.
 An integral part of any health initiative is a strong program design and the ability to assess and evaluate the performance outcome of the effort.